-Addressing workplace attire and hygiene problems
+Addressing workplace attire and hygiene problems:

 Violations of the policy can range from inappropriate clothing items to offensive perfumes and body odor.
-If a staff member comes to work in inappropriate dress, he or she will be required to go home, change or properly groom, and return to work.
+If a staff member comes to work in inappropriate dress, the staff member will be required to go home, change into conforming attire or properly groom, and return to work.